 Note that if she keeps things open-ended for longer than intended, it’s fine to move on and form other crushes.
 She may like the idea of you liking her, but doesn’t like you back—and in that case, it’s important that she doesn’t hold your feelings hostage.

 Understand that things may very well change for a little

 There are no guarantees in life.
 When you tell a girl you’re crushing on her, she may automatically view you differently, thus modifying the friendship a little bit.
 If you see a future, just know that your honesty was worth it.
 And if she’s a real keeper of a friend, she’ll understand that you took a big risk.
 If she feels the same way, it’s possible things may eventually part ways in the future if you break up, so no matter what, your action will have a reaction.

 It’s a big step to admit you like someone, especially if the two of you are close.
 But the best relationships really do stem from sincere friendships, so it’s not the worst idea to be honest with your feelings.
-Just know, it’s much better to put yourself out there than hide your real emotions.
+When it comes to knowing how to tell a girl you like her, even if you’re feeling a little scared, it’s much better to put yourself out there than hide your real emotions.
 If you never admit your crush, you may always wonder what could have been.